-4. Shops are not obliged to offer repairs, replacements, reductions in price or returns on faulty goods if you were told about the fault before you bought the goods.
+4. Shops are not obliged to offer returns, repairs or replacements, reductions in price or refunds on faulty goods if you were told about the fault before you bought the goods.

 Some sales goods may be reduced because of slight defects, so check carefully.
 The seller is not obliged to give you your money back if you are complaining about faults pointed out to you before you bought the item.